SobczakArtur/teardownappv1/README.md

 📧 e-mail: sobczak.artur88@gmail.com
 💼 LinkedIn: https://www.linkedin.com/in/artur-sobczak-03724a175/

-### 📜 License
+## 📝 License

-This project is licensed under the MIT License — feel free to use it for learning and development.
+This project is licensed under the **MIT License**.
+You are free to use, modify and distribute this project for learning and development purposes.

+See the full license in the [LICENSE](./LICENSE) file.

 <br><br>